Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Method

 \subsubsection{Tracking Loss}

 Building off of recent advances in point tracking ~\cite{harley2022pips, karaev2023cotracker}, we regularize the Gaussian marble trajectories to agree with off-the-shelf 2D point tracks.
-When optimizing the Gaussians into a target timestep $j$, we use CoTracker~\cite{karaev2023cotracker} to estimate a $100\times 100$ grid of point tracks in adjacent the frames $[j-w, j+w]$, with $w=12$.
-Then, we randomly sample a source frame $i \in [j-w, j+w]$.
-Next, for source $i$ and target $j$, we use our learned Gaussian trajectories to map the 3D Gaussians into frames $i$ and $j$, and then project the Gaussians into the image plane, computing the Gaussian 2D means, depths, and 2D covariances.
-Finally, we regularize the 2D Gaussian motion from source to target to match the point tracks -- for each tracked point $p_{i\to j}$ from frame $i$ to $j$, we find the $K=32$ nearest Gaussians in 2D, and compute a loss that discourages these Gaussians from changing their distance to the tracked point:
+When optimizing Gaussian trajectory translations into a timestep $j$, we use CoTracker~\cite{karaev2023cotracker} to estimate a set of point tracks, $P$, that span the subsequence of frames $[j-w, j+w]$ (with $w=12$ in practice).
+Then, we randomly sample a source frame $i \in [j-w, j+w]$, and regularize the projected Gaussian trajectories to match each tracked point's location at frames $i$ and $j$.

+Concretely, we sample 3D Gaussian trajectory positions at frames $i$ and $j$ and project the Gaussians into the image plane, computing the Gaussian 2D means, depths, and 2D covariances.
+Then, for each tracked point $p_{i\to j}$ in frames $i$ and $j$, we find the $K=32$ nearest Gaussians in 2D, and compute a loss that discourages these Gaussians from changing their distance to the tracked point:

-where $\mu'_i$ is the projected location of a Gaussian center $\mu_i$, and $\alpha'_i$ is the Gaussian's opacity contribution to $p_{i}$, $P$ is the set of point tracks, and $\mathcal{N}(p)$ is the set of Gaussians that neighbor a pixel $p$.
+where $\mu'_i$ and $D_i$ are the projected location and depth of a Gaussian center $\mu_i$, $\alpha'_i$ is the Gaussian's opacity contribution to $p_{i}$, $P$ is the set of point tracks, and $\mathcal{N}(p)$ is the set of Gaussians that neighbor a pixel $p$.